paperlesspaper/sample-images/README.md

 # sample-images

-Sample images we use for testing

-This repository contains a collection of sample images used during the development of [paperlesspaper.de](https://paperlesspaper.de/en).
+Contains a collection of sample images used during the development of [paperlesspaper.de](https://paperlesspaper.de/en).
 They are provided as reference material for testing, prototyping, and demonstration purposes.

 ## Contents

 - Example photos (taken by @utzel-butzel)
-- Screenshots of illustrations created by the integrations
+- Screenshots of illustrations created by the [integrations](https://paperlesspaper.de/en/integrations)
 - Test images used during development

 ## Usage

-You are free to use these images for.
+You are free to use these images for your projects.
 They are not intended for commercial use yet (just ask please).